1977 Atocha massacre: Legacy

 The labor federation CCOO created a foundation to promote the memory of the victims and to advocate for labor and human rights.
 The Atocha Lawyers Awards were instituted as an annual ceremony in 2002 to coincide with the 25th anniversary of the massacre.

 Journalist Juancho Dumall, writing in 2017 on the 40th anniversary of the massacre, highlighted that the attack had the opposite effect of what was intended: "It was a terrorist act that marked the future of the country in a way that the murderers would never have suspected and, instead, was the one desired by the victims."
 The mass peaceful responses and the subsequent liberalizations (legalization of the PCE, worker and union freedoms) are generally credited as allowing the June 1977 elections, Spain's first in 40 years, to occur peacefully.

 Although many celebrate the success of Spain's transition to democracy, debates over the human cost – especially the Pact of Forgetting (Pacto del olvido) – have grown.
 That debate was echoed in the words of Atocha massacre survivor Dolores González Ruiz, who died in 2015: "In the course of my life, my dreams broke me."

 Popular culture

 The 1979 film Seven Days in January presented an account of the events of the 1977 Atocha massacre.
-The film won the Golden Prize at 11th Moscow International Film Festival.
+The film won the Golden Prize at the 11th Moscow International Film Festival.

+In 2024 RTVE broadcast a six part drama series, Las abogadas, based on the lives and careers of people involved.
+It covered the period from the late 1960s until 1977, culminating in the massacre and its immediate aftermath.